Santa Olalla del Cala: Construction

 The castle is constructed from stone masonry and brickwork.
 The curtain walls have ten towers in total.
 Four of the towers are circular and the other six are rectangular in shape.
 The towers are constructed of solid stone and rise to the height of the parapet at which there is a vaulted chamber.
 This is topped by battlements of which some have pyramidal and brick cube castellation.
 The inner precinct is of an irregular coffin shape and follows the plan of the ridge top of the hill.
 On the North West elevation there is an entrance tower which is turned 90° to the main curtain wall of the fortress.

 Later years

 Following the castle’s decline as a fortress other uses were found for the stronghold.
 In the 19th century and into the 20th century the castle precinct and curtain walls were used as the municipal cemetery.
-The walls were pierced to form burial niches.
-This had a detrimental effect on the castle, considerably weakening the structure.
+The walls were pierced to form burial niches, considerably weakening the castle's structure.
 In 1949 the castle was declared a site of cultural interest and measures were taken to preserve the site.